 Chimney stacks

 Repair category 2

-Notes Cracked and weathered masonry was noted along with spots of moss growth and weathered flashings.
+Notes General weathering was noted to the stonework and flashings along with areas of open mortar joints and moss/lichen growth.
 Repairs and ongoing maintenance will be required.

-Roofing including roof space

-Repair category 2

-Notes A number of loose and broken roof slates and components were visible.
+Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates and components were visible.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
-There are flat roofs over the dormer projection and rear projection.
-Where seen ponding was evident and repairs will be required.
+There are flat roofs over the bay window and dormer projections.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
-It may be prudent to confirm the service history of the roof
+It may be prudent to confirm the service history of the roof covering.

-Rainwater fittings Repair category 2 Notes A downpipe does not appear to be connected to any drainage and some repairs may be required.
+Rainwater fittings Repair category 2 Notes Vegetation growth was noted to the guttering in places and this should be removed.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Areas of cracked masonry were noted including around the window lintel along with bossed render and the ground and decking being high in places around the exterior.
+Notes Areas of spalling/eroding stonework were noted along with open mortar joints, general weathering and weathered flashings.
 Repairs and ongoing maintenance will be required.